 Students may receive transfer credit for courses taken at another school.
+The institution will only consider credits transferred from an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
 Courses for which a student receives transfer credit are counted as attempted and successfully completed for purposes of satisfactory academic progress.
 As a result, courses for which a student receives transfer credit provide the student with advanced standing, which is applied to the student's progress in calculation of the percentage of maximum time frame for the program that the student has completed.
 For instance if a student enrolled in a 96-credit-hour program (with a maximum time frame of 144 credit hours) receives 12 credit hours of transfer credit and completes 12 credit hours in the first term of enrollment, the student will be evaluated as a student who is at the 25% point of the program (24/96=25%) at the end of the first term.
 However, if a student receives 36 credit hours of transfer credit and will complete 12 credit hours at the end of the first term, the student will be evaluated as a student who is at the midpoint (50% point) of the program (48/96 = 50%).